Vyapam scam: Racket leaders

 Several organized rackets were involved in the Vyapam scam.
-These included the gangs led by Dr. Jagdish Sagar, Dr. Sanjeev Shilpakar and Sanjay Gupta, who were described as "kingpins" of the PMT scam.
+These included the gangs led by Dr. Jagdish Sagar, Dr. Sanjeev Shilpakar and Santosh Gupta, who were described as "kingpins" of the PMT scam.
 For PMT 2013, Dr. Sagar had given 317, Shilpakar 92 and Sanjay Gupta 48 names.
 Mahendra had recorded the details of these candidates in his computer and destroyed the list.
 While allotting roll numbers to these candidates, the slots immediately before or after them were left blank.
 These roll numbers were then allotted to fake candidates.
 The roll numbers were set at their homes and brought to office in a pen drive.
 After reaching the office, Mahendra uploaded the roll numbers to the computers.
 He then used to telephone the middlemen and provide a confirmation.